Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] It sets HEAD to previous commit and leaves changes from the undone commit in the stage/index.
 - [ ] It deletes all previous commits and resets the repository history back to its initial state.
 - [ ] It keeps the HEAD at the current commit, but clears all previous commits.

+#### Q82.
+What is the difference between Git and SVN?

+- [ ] Git works only on Linux, while SVN works on all operating systems.
+- [ ] SVN works only on Linux, while Git works on all operating systems.
+- [x] SVN is a centralized system, while Git is a distributed system.
+- [ ] Git a centralized system, while SVN is a distributed system.